Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 The LF is the most in-demand class in Sydney — across both construction sites and warehouse operations.

-When a job ad says "forklift licence required" without specifying a class — they mean LF.
+When a job ad says "forklift licence required" without specifying — they mean LF.
+Almost every time.

-The LO class covers an order picking forklift — a machine where the operator platform rises with the forks, allowing the worker to pick stock at height.
+The LO covers an order picking forklift — a machine where the operator's controls elevate with the load carriage, so the worker rides up with the forks to pick stock at height.

-These are common in large distribution centres, cold storage facilities, and high-bay warehouses.
+These run in large distribution centres, supermarket DCs, cold storage, and high-bay warehouses — often narrow-aisle, high-reach electric machines.

 LO Licence — What You Can Operate